Set-valued Star-Shaped Risk Measures: On the link between set-valued risk measures and star-shaped risk measures

 \end{proposition} \begin{proof} By Theorem \ref{theo2}, we know that there exists a family $\{A'_\lambda:\lambda\in\Lambda\}$ of convex acceptance sets such that $A_R=\bigcup_{\lambda\in \Lambda} A'_\lambda$ and $R(X)=\bigcup_{\lambda \in\Lambda}R_{A'_\lambda}(X)$, $\forall X\in L_d^p$.
 However, we can not guarantee $\bigcap_{\lambda\in \Lambda} A'_\lambda\neq \emptyset$.

 Therefore, we need further construction and to show that there exists a family of such sets with a non-empty intersection.
 For each $Z\in L_d^p$, let Note that each of such sets is a convex acceptance set.
-Besides, $A_R=\bigcup_{Z\in A_R}A(Z)$.
-As $A_R$ is star-shaped at $Y$ and monotone, then it is also star-shaped at $A(Y)$.
-Indeed, for all $t\in[0,1]$, $X\in A_R$ and $W\in A(Y)$, we have that $W-Y\in L_d^p(K)$ and In particular, it also implies $A(Y)\subseteq A_R$.
-Furthermore, by the fact that $A_R$ is star-shaped at $A(Y)$, we can get that